 Boron trichloride is an inorganic compound with the formula BCl3.
-It is a colorless gas, which is highly reactive to water.
+It is a colorless gas that is highly reactive to water.
 Common uses for Boron Trichloride are in organic synthesis.
-Boron Trichloride does have several negative health effects so it needs to be handled with care.
+Boron Trichloride does have several negative health effects, so it needs to be handled with care.

 Chemistry of Boron Trichloride